Incoming Erasmus+ study and traineeship

 To be an Erasmus+ exchange student, you must meet all the following requirements.
 Once these steps are completed, you may proceed with the application form.

-You can partecipate if there is a valid Erasmus+ Interinstitutional agreement between your home Institution and UniGe for a.y.
-2019/2020.
+You can participate if there is a valid Erasmus+ Interinstitutional agreement between your home Institution and UniGe for a.y.
+2019/20.

 Recommended language skills

-Your home institution, following agreement with UniGe, is responsible for providing support to its nominated candidates so that they have the recommended language skills before departing to Genova:
+Your home institution, subject to prior agreement with UniGe, is responsible for providing you with support for the language skills recommended before your departure for Genoa:

 |Subject area||Language of instruction 1||Language of instruction 2||Student Mobility for Studies||Staff Mobility for Teaching|